anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption>AliExpress brake mount facing tool.</figcaption>
 </figure>

 A tool such as the DT-5.2 Disc Brake Mount Facing Set costs $600 USD.
 That makes sense for a shop, but it isn't realistic at home.
 I could have brought the frame to a shop, but intead, I found a cheaper and less sophisticated tool that does the same job.

+My opinion is that the additional complexity in Park Tool's version is about clearance and universality.
+The core functionality is the same, in the sense that both tools produce mounting surfaces that are coplanar and parallel to the rotor plane.
+Here is what the DT-5.2 does differently:

+- The offset drive head provides significantly more clearance, especially in the rear triangle.
+- The small cutting head, combined with a swinging arm, machines one mounting surface at a time.

+I think the significant difference here is the cutting head.
+The AliExpress version achieves this with a single large disc.
+By cutting both mounting surfaces at the same time, coplanarity is guaranteed.
+The AliExpress tool simplifies the mechanism by accepting a larger working envelope and facing both mounts with one broad abrasive surface.
+Actually, in this case, since the mounting surface is one continuous plane, the DT-5.2 would have been the wrong tool because the area between the mounting holes needed to be machined as well.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/2026-08-11 12-31-38.jpeg">